Olympic Weightlifting is the term used to describe the 2 lifts that are the only weight lifting movements contested at the Olympic Games.

 "I like doing things like this!
 I don't feel fat when I do this, and feel like I've accomplished something!"

 I am a certified Olympic Weightlifting Coach, thru USA Weightlifting, the governing body for Olympic Weightlifting in the United States.

 I am a retired National Level, Masters Class lifter.
 I fromerly competed in the 50-54 and 55-59 age groups, and either the 105kg (231 lbs), or 105+kg(over 231 lbs) weight classes.
 My highest achievement was reaching the 2015 Pan-American Masters Weightlifting Championships, where I won the Bronze Medal in the 55-59 Age Group, 105kg weight class.

 I have coached 3 State Champions in weightlifting.

-If you are interested in Olympic Lifting, or would like to know more how this type of training can benefit you, please click here to take the short poll to express your interest.
+If you are interested in Olympic Lifting, or would like to know more how this type of training can benefit you, please use the Contact Form at the bottom of the page to express your interest.
 I will get back to you by your preference of email or phone to discuss how we can best serve your desire to improve your health and fitness.